-- (1) Title Block: A title block (DES or area specific, as applicable) shall be used and submitted for review and acceptance.
-Provide last name in the "Drawn by" and "Checked by" lines, rather than initials. - (2) Signature Block: A signature block (DES or area specific, as applicable) shall be used and submitted for review and acceptance at the final design submittal.
-Refer to Appendix A9 and A10 for example.
+- Title Block: A title block (DES or area specific, as applicable) shall be used and submitted for review and acceptance.
+Provide last name in the "Drawn by" and "Checked by" lines, rather than initials. - (a) The Firm's name and contact information, Designer of Record's name and signature,

-- 1. The Cover Sheet of the drawings and the Cover Sheet of the specifications shall include the IHS Signature Block in Appendix A10. - 2.
-Signatures of DES Technical Staff indicates that the DES AE Branch has reviewed the documents and believe the design is in general conformance with the requirements of the AE Design Guide. - 3.
-Signature of the DES Project Manager indicates that the PM has reviewed the documents and believes the design is in general conformance with the requirements of the contract. - 4.
-Signatures of DES Deputy Directors and Area Directors indicates concurrence with the assessment of the Project Manager and Technical Staff. - 5.
-Construction shall not be approved to proceed prior to obtaining all signatures.
-Scopes of Work for D/B (design build) projects must be carefully worded so as not to cause a delay in construction during the final design approval process. - 6.
-The AE remains responsible that the design is in accordance with the AE Design Guide and contract requirements. - 7.
-The review and signature of the IHS title block does not relieve the AE of any contract or professional requirements.
+- (b) Drawings shall be signed and sealed by the Designer of Record, - (c) Contract Number and Contract Award Date; - (d) CO and COR's name initials, DES AE Division Chief 's initials, and building end users' initials - (e) Project Name and locations, and - (f) Submittal Date - (2) Signature Block: A signature block (DES or area specific, as applicable) shall be used and submitted for review and acceptance at the final design submittal.
+Refer to Appendix A9 and A10 for example. - (3) The Cover Sheet of the drawings and the Cover Sheet of the specifications shall include the IHS Signature Block in Appendix A10. - (4) Signatures of DES Technical Staff indicates that the DES AE Branch has reviewed the documents and believe the design is in general conformance with the requirements of the AE Design Guide. - (5) Signature of the DES Project Manager indicates that the PM has reviewed the documents and believes the design is in general conformance with the requirements of the contract. - (6) Signatures of DES Deputy Directors and Area Directors indicates concurrence with the assessment of the Project Manager and Technical Staff. - (7) Construction shall not be approved to proceed prior to obtaining all signatures.
+Scopes of Work for D/B (design build) projects must be carefully worded so as not to cause a delay in construction during the final design approval process. - (8) The AE remains responsible that the design is in accordance with the AE Design Guide and contract requirements. - (9) The review and signature of the IHS title block does not relieve the AE of any contract or professional requirements.